 With a fair or poor credit score, you may find it harder to qualify for loans or get a new credit card.
 In the financial world, a fair or poor credit score typically lands you in a broad category known as subprime, which simply means below the national average.
-The average U.S. credit scores stood at 711 for FICO and 688 for VantageScore in early 2021.
+In recent years, average U.S. credit scores have hovered around the 710s for FICO and 690s for VantageScore.

 Lenders and credit card issuers are more interested in customers whose higher credit scores make them “prime” borrowers, so even when you’re approved to borrow with a fair or poor credit score, you’ll likely pay a higher interest rate than if your credit score was excellent or very good.
 For example:

 - Credit cards: The average interest rate charged on unpaid credit card balances for new accounts opened from January to March 2021 was about 23% for people with a fair credit score, compared with approximately 13% for people with an excellent credit score.1

 - Auto loans: According to Fair Isaac – provider of FICO – the average interest rate during mid-May 2021 for a $30,000, 60-month car loan if you have a fair FICO score ranged from about 10% to more than 15% – well more than double the 3.9% rate for someone with an exceptional credit score.2